sebas-inf/Outfit-Stylists/Back-End/README.md

 If you run the example insertion script, you will be able to see your added piece of clothing within the example user's wardrobe.

+If you connect to locahost:port/reset, the database will be reset to the default examples for you!